lrfinotti/cybr201_book/04-Modular_Arithmetic.md

 ***These elements are not integers any more!***  They have different properties!
 We will discuss that in more detail below, but it is very important to observe that from the start.
 :::

-To differentiate these elements from the actual integers, often times authors use an bar over the numbers for the elements of this set, as in
+To differentiate these elements from the actual integers, often times authors use a bar over the numbers for the elements of this set, as in
 ```{math}
 \mathbb{Z} / m\mathbb{Z} = \{\bar{0}, \bar{1}, \bar{2}, \ldots, \overline{m-1}\}
 ```